 On December 23, 2016, Justin Turner signed a four-year contract with the Dodgers valued at $64 million.

-In 2016, Justin Turner had career highs in games played (151), home runs (27), and RBI (90) while batting .275.
+In 2016, Justin Turner played in a career-high 151 games, with career highs in home runs (27) and RBI (90).

-For the 2019 season, Justin Turner batted .290/.372/.509 with 27 home runs and 67 RBIs.
+In 2019, Justin Turner batted .290/.372/.509 with 27 home runs and 67 RBIs.
+He had a defensive rating of -3.

-In 2020, Justin Turner was voted by his teammates as the winner of the Roy Campanella Award, becoming the first three-time winner in franchise history.
+In 2020, Justin Turner was voted by his teammates as the winner of the Roy Campanella Award, the first three-time winner in franchise history.

 In 2020, Justin Turner won the World Series with the Los Angeles Dodgers.